Together in Christ: 'Leadership Proved in Community' — 1 Timothy 3:3-5

 • Leads a family that loves the Lord and reflects godly character.

 When we look at these guidelines, I think we are often tempted to "dumb down" Paul's guidelines because we fear no one we know will "measure up" to the standards.
-Paul didn't want these to be disqualification lists but guidelines to understand necessary godliness.
+Paul didn't want these to be disqualification characteristics but rather guidelines to understand necessary godliness.
 When we find people who approach these standards, we must encourage, affirm, and follow them.
 Why?
-Because those who fit remind us of Jesus, and Jesus is the One we follow.
-Notice how the Holy Spirit reminds us of this truth in talking about how to follow leaders:
+Because those who fit these guidelines remind us of Jesus, and Jesus is the One we follow.
+[4] Notice how the Holy Spirit reminds us of this truth in talking about how to follow leaders:

 Remember your leaders who taught you the word of God.
 Think of all the good that has come from their lives, and follow the example of their faith.
 Jesus Christ is the same yesterday, today, and forever.
 [5]